 Now that they have looked through the information about an experiment or study, they can use their observations to write their claim.
 First, have them re-read the question.
 Next, have them look at the observations they recorded in their graphic organizer.
 Before they write their claim, have them discuss what it would be with a partner or group.
 When they write their claim, they need to use the keywords from the question.
-For example, if the question asked: When you mix copper chloride and aluminum, does a chemical reaction occur?
+When I practice CER in chemistry, an example question would be, When you mix copper chloride and aluminum, does a chemical reaction occur?
 Their claim should include the names of the two chemicals and the words chemical reaction.
-Their claim could be that when you mix copper chloride and aluminum, a chemical reaction occurs.
+Their claim could, when you mix copper chloride and aluminum, a chemical reaction occurs.

 Some of my students like to add the word because to their claim when they are starting to give the reason for why they made it.
 I explain to my students that in most cases, the word because is left out of the claim.
 The claim should end before the word because since it is a statement.
 Anything after the word because is the evidence and reasoning and belongs in those sections as new sentences.

 Step 4: Use the evidence to support the claim.

 Now that they have stated the answer to the question in the form of a claim, they need to provide evidence that supports their claim.
 I try to explain to my students that a question can have more than one claim based on the evidence used to support it.
 To make it easier, students can use what they recorded in their graphic organizer to help write their evidence sentences.
 Students need to ensure that their evidence sentences include numbers from the data tables and graphs when given.
 It's not enough to say that the temperature increased.
 They need to explain how they knew it increased by stating the beginning and ending temperature.